An MCP to help you train with intent

 What the coach actually says

-A sample read, drawn from a real ultrarunner's Garmin data.
+A sample exchange, drawn from a real ultrarunner's Garmin data.
 The same lens applies to cycling, hiking, ski touring, and other endurance work.

 One price.
 No tiers.